enum class and Scoped Enumerations

 enum Status { Status_None, Status_Ok, Status_Error };

-The underlying type of a C-style enum is determined by the compiler, so the compiler cannot know its size before seeing the enum definition.
-This means enum cannot be forward-declared (unless you manually specify the underlying type, but then it's no longer "pure C-style"), which is very inconvenient for header file dependency management.
+The underlying type of a C-style enum is decided by the compiler, so the compiler cannot determine its size before seeing the enum definition.
+This prevents enum from being forward declared (unless you manually specify the underlying type, but then it's not "pure C-style"), which is very inconvenient for header file dependency management.

 // status.h